spinnytea/modern_webdev/README.md

 Current Goals
 -------------

-1. skipped tests that are new in kind
 1. zip dist
     1. package data/*.json into a data requirejs lib
     1. this is meant to be unpacked and opened from the filesystem (not hosted)